-After starting his preservation career on such rehabilitation projects as the Eastern Columbia Building, the Los Angeles Coliseum and on multiple buildings at the El Pueblo de Los Angeles, including the Plaza Methodist Church and the Avila Adobe, Dick has worked on numerous noted National Register Buildings, California State Historic Resources and local Landmarks.
-These include the El Capitan Office and Theater Building and Hillview Apartments in Hollywood, the Miles Playhouse in Santa Monica, the US Post Office Terminal Annex and Vibiana in Los Angeles, the Alex Theater in Glendale, the Walker House in San Dimas, the Vail Ranch Headquarters in Temecula as well as restoring the historic buildings of the Pechanga and Pala Tribes.
-Recently, Dick has returned to rehabilitate several more buildings at El Pueblo de Los Angeles including the Merced Theater, Masonic Hall and the Pico House.
+Dick’s preservation career started on such rehabilitation projects as the Eastern Columbia Building, the Los Angeles Coliseum, and multiple buildings at the El Pueblo de Los Angeles, and has worked on numerous noted National Register Buildings, California State Historic Resources, and local Landmarks.
+Additional select projects include the El Capitan Office Building and Theater, Hillview Apartments in Hollywood, the Miles Playhouse in Santa Monica, Vibiana in Los Angeles, the Walker House in San Dimas, and the restoration of most all the historic buildings at the Pechanga and Pala tribe reservations.

 Dick brings a unique comprehensive understanding to preservation projects, having worked on every aspect from design, approvals, preparing historic tax credit applications, construction and development.
 He has been awarded California Preservation Foundation, Los Angeles Conservancy and local preservation awards for numerous projects.